rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 How to speed up queries?

-If you don't have the right indexes for your query will be slow.
-After a lot of pain,  I managed to find appropriate indexes by wrapping queries in `EXPLAIN ANALYSE` & experimenting.  `TimescaleDB` have [great resources on this topic]( https://www.timescale.com/blog/use-composite-indexes-to-speed-up-time-series-queries-sql-8ca2df6b3aaa/ )
+I found out the hard way that if you don't have create appropriate indexes for your queries then they will take an age to run.  `TimescaleDB` wrote up [a very helpful blog on this topic]( https://www.timescale.com/blog/use-composite-indexes-to-speed-up-time-series-queries-sql-8ca2df6b3aaa/ ).
+What helped me the most was creating indexes, wrapping my queries in `EXPLAIN ANALYSE` & running them which let me see whether or not the query planner actually used them!

 How about exporting multiple sources in parallel?

-Previously each source was processed one by one & only two "useful" output files were generated per source.
-After switching over it soon became to export ten per source.
-How to parallelise?

 I found that I could use a task queue to run multiple queries at once.